-Robotics kits are great to introduce kids to robotics.
+Robotics kits are great for introducing kids to robotics.
 Kids will learn to implement their learning by building their own robots, programming robots, and experiencing the effects of their learning.
 The best robotics kits/toys are the ones that are easy to learn, easy to understand and provide fun activities for kids.
-According to the article on “the effectiveness of using LEGO robotics kits as cognitive and social rehabilitative” states that players increase their cognitive and social skills in a playful game environment.
+The article on “the effectiveness of using LEGO robotics kits as cognitive and social rehabilitative” states that players increase their cognitive and social skills in a playful game environment.

 Here are the few best robotics kits/toys for kids available in the market as of 2022:

 - mBot Mega (Age: 4+)

 - Embedded Learner Uno Kit – Version 2 (Age: 8+)